gr0uch/s2/README.md

 - `dep-check.mjs`: this is used to check if all of the required APIs are present in the runtime.
 - `computed-properties.mjs`: adds a computed property feature that does automatic dependency tracking.
 Exports `createSource` to create a reactive object and `createComputed` to declare an object as having computed properties.
 See source code and tests for usage.
+- `mustache.mjs`: parse a subset of [Mustache](https://mustache.github.io/) templates into the format expected by s2.
+This adds context-awareness to the Mustache template.
+There are some caveats: no inverted sections, partials must be the only child of a section, and variables can not be interpolated with raw text.
 - `render-to-string.mjs` (TBD)
 - `hydrate.mjs` (TBD)